MoveoTech/google-maps-hackathon/README.md

-# DayTripper App
+# DayTrip App

-DayTripper is a mobile App for planning a day trip using Google Maps APIs
+DayTrip is a mobile App for planning a day trip using Google Maps APIs

 ## Run project in development